top of page

 PhD in Philosophy

-Born in Albuquerque, NM, Francisco specializes in phenomenology, philosophy of emotions, and Latin American philosophy.
+Born in Albuquerque, NM, Francisco Gallegos specializes in phenomenology, philosophy of emotions, and Latin American philosophy.
 After completing his PhD at Georgetown University, he worked for a year as a philosophical consultant in Silicon Valley.
 He is an Assistant Professor of Philosophy at Wake Forest University.

 Francisco Gallegos